 Using Your Points

-The Ink Business Cash card is marketed as a cash back card.
+The card_name is marketed as a cash back card.
 The cash back earned on this card is given to in the form of Ultimate Rewards points.
 If you only have this card, you can only redeem those points for cash.

 However, one great feature of the Ultimate Rewards program is that Chase gives you the ability to combine all of your points into one account.
 By doing that, you can now transfer your points to one of Chase’s travel partners so you can get even more value out of them!
 That’s why I always recommend having one of Chase’s premium cards in your wallet.